 Methods (abbreviated): We randomly assigned patients with symptomatic pulmonary arterial hypertension to receive placebo once daily, macitentan at a once-daily dose of 3 mg, or macitentan at a once-daily dose of 10 mg.
 The primary end point was the time from the initiation of treatment to the first occurrence of a composite end point of death, lung transplantation, initiation of treatment with intravenous therapy, or worsening of pulmonary arterial hypertension.

 Based on what you know so far, at the very least who is blinded in this study?
-[1]
+[1] Hint posted on forum 11/24/15: "This is not meant to be tricky (or even very challenging).
+You don't need to look up the original article.
+One aspect of the study would (if done successfully) ensure that at least some of those involved with the study are blinded (otherwise it would be pointless)."

 Who else should be blinded and for which exposures and outcomes?
 [2]